hieunugent/fluttergenxapp/README.md

 - fixing problem will be sent to manager, manager will resolve problem by case
     - asking the custommer to review it again
     - then upload the rating
+# all thing need to preview and push to same app as posible